Dasyud/Dasyud/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Brain-Computer Interfacing
+- 🔭 I’m currently working on Graph Convolutional Networks
 - 🌱 I’m currently learning Electronics and Instrumentation at BITS Pilani, Hyderabad Campus
 - 📫 How to reach me: adityasoni25@gmail.com
 -->